Not Yet Published

 “Ha!
 She knows you’re not up to the challenge.”

-“Remember how worried you were about Berg’s publicity making you a target?
-This is ten times worse.
+“Didn’t you just say you’re worried about Berg’s publicity making you a target?
+This is Berg’s deal on steroids.
 A celebrity suing the leading gunmaker will attract national media.
 And taking on the NRA?
-Some of those fanatics really might try to take you down.”
+Some of those fanatics really might dox you.”

 “Fair point.
 There’s a possible solution, but let’s hear your other objections first.”

 “Where would you go?
 You’d have to quit Groves, couldn’t join Berg.
-The legal market is tight these days; no one’s hiring lateral partners.
-Unless—How much portable business do you have?”
+The legal market is tight these days.
+No one’s hiring lateral partners.”

 I nod.